fbpx

 My name is Jesse.
 I am a forager from North Alabama.
 I have been meticulously scouting, documenting, and, of course, eating wild species throughout the state for nearly a decade!
 I have personally worked with and consumed every species included in this article.

 If you are a new forager, welcome!
-I highly recommend reading our How to Start Foraging article before you begin.
+I highly recommend reading my How to Start Foraging article before you begin.
 It provides a map laying out everything you need to know to start your foraging journey, including important topics like safety and responsibility.

 Once you’ve done that, you can jump into the profiles in this guide!